|Tim Roufs||extended search|

 Our family and the other children were all trying to help one another, but still when the time came, we had to go to school.
-But in that short time that we had together we tried to help.
+But in that short time that we had together whenever we were home from school we tried to help.
 That's the way we got along so well.
 We felt good about it . . . in a way.

-And besides that, the traditional Indian was afraid to go anywhere because he might not make it back before he passes away.(17)
+And besides that, the traditional Indian was afraid to go anywhere because he might not make it back before he passes away.(21)

-But the mixed-bloods know how to raise them their children right.
-And he's they're able to borrow the money anywhere to go somewhere where his their kids are going to school.
+But the mixed-bloods know how to raise their children right -- for this day and age.
+And they're able to borrow the money anywhere to go somewhere where their kids are going to school.
 We've seen a lot of mixed-bloods in school in my time.

-The older Indian(18) had a hardship, but the kids shouldn't be the blame.
+The older Indian(22) had a hardship, but the kids shouldn't be the blame.
 Later on, the younger generation of the Indians had a better understanding of handling their own affairs.
 So they helped their father and mother.
 They helped the old people.
 The old people really started putting their kids to school then.

 People now-a-days have more interests.
 That changed their ways of living.
 They have more interest in life.
 They're looking for the betterment.
 They get a better education.
 We didn't accept education years ago.
-They thought they didn't need it.
-There were so many in their language that they stuck together.
+The traditionals thought they didn't need it.
+There were so many speaking their language that they stuck together as a group.
 They were not used to talking to people or to meeting different people.
 So they stayed to themselves.
 They didn't mix.
 They didn't bother anybody.